-Commissioner of the King Henri Lenferink visits municipality of Aalten
+King's Commissioner Henri Lenferink visits the municipality of Aalten

-Commissioner of the King in the province of Gelderland, Henri Lenferink, paid a working visit to the municipality of Aalten on Friday, January 10, 2025.
-During this visit, he held talks with the college and the city council and visited the National Museum of the Secret Annex.
+On Friday, January 10, 2025, Henri Lenferink, King's Commissioner in the province of Gelderland, paid a working visit to the municipality of Aalten.
+During this visit, he held talks with the municipal executive and the municipal council and visited the National Hiding Museum.

-The day began with a conversation between the Commissioner and the College of Mayor and Aldermen of Aalten.
-After that, Mr. Lenferink entered into conversation with a delegation from the city council.
-State member Inge Klein Gunnewiek was also present.
-During this lively and relaxed meeting various topics were discussed, such as the meeting model in Aalten, administrative relations and integrity and cooperation in the Achterhoek.
+The day began with a meeting between the commissioner and the mayor and aldermen of Aalten.
+Mr. Lenferink then met with a delegation from the municipal council.
+Member of the Provincial Council Inge Klein Gunnewiek was also present.
+During this lively and relaxedmeeting, various topics were discussed, such as the meeting model in Aalten, administrative relations and integrity, and cooperation in the Achterhoek region.
 Cross-border cooperation and asylum policy were also discussed.

 National Hiding Museum

-After the talks, the Commissioner of the King visited the National Museum of the Secret Annex in Aalten.
+After the discussions, the King's Commissioner visited the National Hiding Museum in Aalten.
 Together with the mayor and several aldermen, he was given a tour of the renovated museum.
-The party was received by Gerda Brethouwer and Marijke Verschoor-Boele, who explained the future plans .
-They also emphasized the important role of the museum in keeping alive the stories of hiding and resistance during World War II.
-Very relevant given the current task of receiving refugees.
+The group was welcomed by Gerda Brethouwer and Marijke Verschoor-Boele, whoexplainedthe plans for the future.
+They also emphasized the important role of the museum in keeping alive the stories of people in hiding and the resistance during the Second World War.
+This is particularly relevant given the current challenge of providing shelter for refugees.

 Mayor Stapelkamp looks back on a successful day: "During this working visit, not only were the administrative issues of today discussed, but also the importance of keeping our history alive.
 The National Museum of the Secret Annex shows how valuable it is to pass on the past to new generations.
 Nice to hear from the Commissioner also the appreciation for our efforts in many areas."